cometkim/espub/README.md

 }
 ```

-You can use conditional exports for dealing with **"Dual Package Hazard"**.
+You can use conditional exports for dealing with **[Dual Package Hazard](https://nodejs.org/api/packages.html#dual-package-hazard)**.
 E.g. for supporting both CommonJS and ESM package.

 ```jsonc
 {